Can a grammar checking service like ProWritingAid help you become a better writer?

 - Sentence length

-I've tested several other grammar checkers and they rarely provide this amount of information.
+I've tested several other grammar and spell checkers and they rarely provide this amount of information.

 How I Used ProWritingAid